 It is difficult and wasteful for a team to estimate PBIs outside its line of specialization.
 For example, you probably don’t need a team working on the infotainment system for a car to also estimate the PBIs for (the specialized area of) the brake system, so involving them in such estimation would be wasteful.
 On the other hand, we want to recognize the ability of individuals to contribute from their perspective.
 In fact, key insights sometimes come from the most unlikely places.
 As human beings we all have insights into all human phenomena.
 However, that isn’t reason enough to drag all of humanity into an estimation exercise.
 A good approximation is enough.
 Estimation is waste in the value stream and we should minimize its cost.

 Teams naturally tend to specialize over time, given the opportunity.
 There is no fundamental problem with specialized teams as long as there is no à priori partitioning of product development that precludes any team from working on some part of the system outside of their usual purview.
-For example, when there is coupling between the infotainment system and the brake system that may realize a security leak.
-A design shortcoming arises that allows the car to be commandeered by a hacker who first seizes control of the infotainment systems, and use the security flaw to take over the brake or accelerator.
-Either the infotainment or brake system teams should have the ability to work outside their area to focus on the issue from the market perspective, rather than the technology perspective.
+For example, when there is coupling between the infotainment system and the brake system, that may create a security leak.
+A design shortcoming allows a hacker to commandeer the car by first seizing control of the infotainment system, and then using the security flaw to take over the brake or accelerator.
+Either the infotainment or brake system teams should be able to work outside their area to deal with the issue from the market perspective, rather than from any single technology perspective.
 Teams estimate with the knowledge that they will freely work with each other during implementation.
 And though specialization can bring focus, it cannot be an excuse for any team or individual to refuse a PBI for inclusion in a Sprint.

-The Aggregate Velocity approach does not depend on specialization and handles the fully general case, albeit at a cost of creating a large meeting.
+The Aggregate Velocity approach does not depend on specialization and handles the fully general case, albeit at a cost of convening a large meeting.
 Individual voices tend to get lost in these large meetings, or the meetings bog down because of their size, or time boxing and other expediencies cut off discussion prematurely.
-If there are more voices to be heard and if you believe there is value in hearing them, it will take more time to collect the key insights from a large group than from a small group.
-And though the time spent eliciting input goes up, the amount of unique insights goes at a disproportionately smaller rate.Therefore:
+If more voices yearn to be heard and if you believe there is value in hearing them, it will take more time to collect key insights from a large group than from a small group.
+And though the time spent eliciting input goes up, the amount of unique insights increases at a disproportionately smaller rate.Therefore:

 ✥ ✥ ✥